babu-thomas/git-dated-commit/README.md

 ```

 ## Why
 I wanted to create a git repository for an already existing project.
 I also wanted to preserve some form of history for the project.
-By committing all the files by their modified times, I can see the last time I touched a file.
+By committing all the files with their modified times, I can see the last time I touched a file.
 I can also see approximately when I started my project.
 I couldn't find a solution that does this, so I created one myself :) .

 ## Resources
 - [How to work with dates and time with Python](https://web.archive.org/web/20180915081950/https://opensource.com/article/17/5/understanding-datetime-python-primer)